 Ten Boom returned to Holland to endure the "hunger winter."
 Nonetheless, she opened her home to people with disabilities who were in hiding from the Nazis.

-After the war, Ten Boom opened a rehabilitation center in Bloemendaal for concentration camp survivors and Dutch collaborators with the Germans who now found themselves to be pariahs unable to support themselves.
+After the war, Corrie Ten Boom opened a rehabilitation center in Bloemendaal for concentration camp survivors and Dutch collaborators with the Germans who now found themselves to be pariahs and unemployable.
 After 1950, it opened to anyone in need.

 In 1946, she returned to Germany and met with and forgave two German Ravensbrück guards, one of whom had been especially cruel to her sister.

-(Some Jewish Holocaust survivors sought and found safe shelter in the home of a former labor camp overseer in the chaotic time immediately after the war -- a major lesson is that all divisions are man-made and therefore false.
-All divisions exist only because someone is attempting to divide and rule.)
+(This was not unusual.
+Some Jewish Holocaust survivors even sought and found safe shelter in the home of a former labor camp overseer in the chaotic time immediately after the war -- a major lesson is that all divisions are man-made and therefore false, and only exist because someone is attempting to divide and rule.)

-In chapter 4 -- "A Song In the Night" in her book "Tramp for the Lord," Ten Boom visits her old watchmaker's shop, no longer hers, after the war.
-Looking back on all that had happened the previous year, seemingly centries ago, in the stillness of the night she could hear her father's thoughts, "What an honor to give my life for God's chosen people, the Jews."
+In chapter 4, "A Song In the Night," of "Tramp for the Lord," Ten Boom visits her old watchmaker's shop, no longer hers, after the war.
+Looking back on all that had happened in the previous year, seemingly centuries ago, in the stillness of the night she thought she could hear her father's thoughts, "What an honor to give my life for God's chosen people, the Jews."

 She writes, "Then the chimes in the cathedral tower pealed forth once again, this time with the sounds of Luther's famous hymn 'A Mighty Fortress Is Our God.'
 I listened and heard myself singing the hymn, not in Dutch, but in German: Ein' feste Burg ist unser Gott.
 How like you, Lord, I half-chuckled, that you would remind me of your grace by letting me hear a German hymn....I was free."

-Corrie Ten Boom soon began travelling the world to deliver the gospel message of forgiveness, hope, love, and salvation through the saving grace of Jesus Christ.
+Corrie ten Boom soon began traveling the world to deliver the gospel message of forgiveness, hope, love, and salvation through the saving grace of Jesus Christ.

 In the USA